-John Turner represents plaintiffs and defendants in civil litigation across Texas and the United States.
-His experience encompasses a broad spectrum of the law, ranging from contract disputes to intellectual property cases to antitrust matters to representation of governmental entities.
+John Turner is a trial lawyer who represents plaintiffs and defendants in civil litigation across the United States.
+His experience covers a broad spectrum of business and commercial law, ranging from intellectual property cases to contract disputes to antitrust matters to environmental proceedings.
+John is currently the Co-Chair of the firm’s Trade Secrets Practice Group.

-John’s approach to litigation is guided by a few key practices that are crucial to a successful outcome in any lawsuit: regular and effective communication between attorney and client, thorough investigation of the facts, and clear explanation of the facts and the law.
-John is currently the Co-Chair of the firm’s Trade Secrets Practice Group
+John’s approach to litigation is guided by a few key practices that are crucial to a successful outcome in any lawsuit: effective communication with the client, thorough investigation of the facts, and clear explanation of the law.
+In the past several years alone, John has led clients in significant trials in Texas and beyond.
+For example:

 In a trial held in two phases from 2012 to 2014, John represented a coalition of 88 Texas school districts in major litigation related to the adequacy of the school finance system in Texas.
 After trial, District Judge John Dietz ruled in favor of the school district coalitions, finding that the system had evolved into an unconstitutional state property tax and that it failed to provide school districts with funding sufficient to meet constitutional standards.
 The ruling is currently on appeal to the Texas Supreme Court.
 To read press accounts of the case and the decision, click here and here.
 To read the text of John’s closing argument in the case, click here.